This document is intended to act as a primer for the use of the

 All sites in Neotoma contain one or more datasets.
 It’s worth noting that the results of these search parameters may be slightly unexpected.
 For example, searching for sites by sitename, latitude, or altitude will return all of the datasets for the particular site.
 Searching for terms such as datasettype, datasetid or taxa will return the site, but the only datasets returned will be those matching the dataset-specific search terms.
 We’ll see this later.

-We use the general format: get_sites(sitename="%ø%")
+We use the general format: get_sites(sitename="%cave%")

-searching by name.
+for searching by name.

 PostgreSQL (and the API) uses the percent sign as a wildcard.
 So

-would pick up “Lake Solsø” for us (and
+would pick up “Wonderwerk Cave” for us

-query is also case insensitive.
+search query is also case insensitive.

-denmark_sites <- neotoma2::get_sites(sitename = "%ø%")
+cave_sites <- neotoma2::get_sites(sitename = "%cave%")

 loc=c()